IshanJainAI/ML-AI-for-Aviation-Industry/README.md

 # ML-AI-for-Aviation-Industry
 (Regularly updated)

-This repo will contain or contains Ml and AI usecases for Aviation Industry, such as:
+This repo will contain or contains ML and AI usecases for Aviation Industry, such as:
 1. Revenue management
 2. Demanded flight routes
 3. Expected marginal seat revenue (EMSR)